ddichev-hub/network-monitoring/README.md

 # network-monitoring

-Example for monitoring SAOS 10x devices via GRPC with Telegraf, InfluxDB and Grafana
+Testing monitoring devices via GRPC with Telegraf, InfluxDB and Grafana

 The example has dummy IPs and doesn't include client certificates.